advisorydx

 3 Data Points Every Payer Actually Wants

-• Clinical utility evidence: proof the test changes treatment decisions or patient management pathways.
+• Clinical utility evidence: proof the test or device changes treatment decisions or patient management pathways.

 • Economic impact data: demonstrated reduction in downstream costs, unnecessary procedures, or hospitalizations.

-• Comparative effectiveness: evidence that the test outperforms or meaningfully adds to existing diagnostic alternatives.
+• Comparative effectiveness: evidence that the product outperforms or meaningfully adds to existing alternatives.

 Operational Friction in the Clinic